rafalkaron/rafalkaron.github.io/projects.md

 : Outputting variables and controlling the template logic.

 HTML
-: Specifying modular page layouts.
+: Specifying the page layout.

 SCSS
 : Styling the site for different media types and devices.